EXPLORE, SHARE AND ADVANCE THE IDEAS SHAPING THE FUTURE OF MUSEUMS

 – Martin Payne, The British Museum

-Museum Ideas 2019 – the eighth edition of the annual London-based international conference – will explore social impact, new models of collaborative and socially engaged participatory practice, activism, progressive public engagement and much more – sharing pioneering ideas that will help shape and support change in museums around the world.
+Museum Ideas 2019 – the eighth edition of the annual London-based international conference – will explore new models of collaborative and socially engaged participatory practice, progressive public engagement, social impact and much more – sharing pioneering ideas that will help shape and support change in museums around the world.

 Each year the conference brings together a deliberately eclectic group of speakers and challenges them to share transformative ideas in concise, powerful talks.
 The aim is for delegates to be challenged by perspectives outside their own specialism and locality.
 We want delegates to be inspired by speakers who can spark change in unexpected ways.
 What unites the conference is the passion, commitment and enthusiasm of contributors along with their desire to share valuable expertise and experience.